 Vendor No. 2 is Wade Lightheart who has written a book on enzymes and sells the enzymes: MVP-Maximum Viral Power (Wade Lightheart)

 Why would it be important to combine the enzymes with the Cellect-Budwig protocol?
-It should be clearly understood that the 93 percent cure rate of Dr. Kelley was on cancer patients who were newly diagnosed.
-Typically, the cure rate on cancer patients who have had significant chemotherapy, radiation, and/or surgery is only half of the cure rate for newly diagnosed cancer patients.
+It should be clearly understood that the success the Kelley Metabolic Protocol had was with cancer patients who were newly diagnosed.
+Typically, cancer patients who have had significant chemotherapy, radiation, and/or surgery have had fewer successes.

 Dr. Nicholas Gonzalez's book One Man Alone covers many of the worst Stage IV cancer patients Dr. Kelley helped cure with his program.
 The five years of study of the Dr. Kelley program convinced Dr. Gonzalez to follow the lead of Dr. Kelley, who died on Jan.
 30, 2005.
 His Metabolic Nutrition Group is still active, however.